2012 ICC World Cricket League Division Five

 The 2012 ICC World Cricket League Division Five was a cricket tournament that took place from 18 to 25 February 2012.
 It formed part of the ICC World Cricket League and qualifying for the 2015 Cricket World Cup.
-The host country for this tournament was Singapore.
+Singapore hosted the tournament.

 Teams

 The teams that took part in the tournament were decided according to the results of the 2010 ICC World Cricket League Division Five, the 2010 ICC World Cricket League Division Four, and the 2011 ICC World Cricket League Division Six.